faradayfury/garden/_notes/Re-Designing Devfolio's Hackathon Application Flow.md

 6. If we show both section completion indicators and overall percentage filled, users gain micro and macro progress visibility - instantly identifying which sections are pre-filled versus incomplete.

-We started iterating to figure out how a new user interface built around our hypothesis of providing our users a visual map of all the sections at the start, i was instantly reminded of the first screen a user sees when they click on 'Apply now'. (current implementation)
+We started iterating to figure out how a new user interface built around our hypothesis of providing our users a visual map of all the sections at the start, i was instantly reminded of the first screen a user sees when they click on 'Apply now' (current implementation)

 ![[Pasted image 20250811160315.png]]